GLOBAL MARKETS-Stimulus hopes keep stocks afloat, corn hits high

 CBOT December corn was up 10-1/2 cents at $8.27 a bushel.
 Prices peaked at $8.29-3/4 a bushel.
 The previous peak of $8.28-3/4 was set on July 20 by the spot September contract .

-Brighter U.S. economic data and worries about tighter supply pushed oil prices higher.
-Brent rose for a fifth session to add 98 cents to $113.12 a barrel, though U.S. crude oil cut most of its gains to settle up 1 cent at $93.36 per barrel.
+Brighter U.S. economic data and worries about tighter supply boosted oil prices.
+Brent crude rose for a fifth session to add 88 cents to $113.02 a barrel, while U.S. crude oil rose 34 cents to $93.69 per barrel.

-"The general mood is bullish - any dip is still being used as a buying opportunity," said Carsten Fritsch, an energy analyst at Commerzbank in Frankfurt.

 The FTSE Eurofirst 300 index of top European shares ended up 0.5 percent, nearing a fresh 2012 high, while the MSCI world equity index gained 0.2 percent.